davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 high-level, it would seem like this class does one thing: it processes payments.
 But it seems equally accurate to say that this class does two things: it (1) makes charges and (2) refunds charges.
 The question here is just a question of language: which level are we supposed to speak at?
+That, then, is the second issue.

 How could one adjudicate between two programmers who disagreed on these matters?
+What if one programmer felt that __what__ the `first_name` function did was set a variable, and another felt that what it _really_ did was return a string?
+What if one programmer thought the `PaymentProcessor` did one thing and another two?
-Which would be right and which wrong?
-It's not clear that this question has an answer -- nor that there are any rules for answering it that are non-arbitrary and objective.
+Who would be right and who wrong?
+Why?

+It's not obvious to me that
+these questions have answers.
+Nor is it obvious that there are any rules for answering them that are both non-arbitrary and objective.
 It really just seems like there's no truth of the matter in such disputes.
-There's no right answer to the question: "__what__ does this software do?"
+It seems like there's no right answer to the question: "__what__ does this software do?"
+If so, the prospects of getting a rigorous statement of the SRP look bleak.

-### Function
+### Conclusion

+I've tried to show why the Single Responsibility Principle isn't all that clear.
-At this point, it's tempting to reach for the "it's an art not a science"
+At this point, it's tempting to reach for the "it's an art not a science" response, like this:
-response:

 > The SRP isn't perfect.
 It's just a rough guideline.
 You're not going to get anything rigorous -- nor should you expect something rigorous -- because